-I’ve just had a good clear out of my inbox and uncovered these gems – some have been sitting in my inbox for a very long time indeed.
+I’ve just had a good clear out of my inbox and uncovered these model trains tips and ideas – some have been sitting in my inbox for a very long time indeed.

 And what are the chances of three different Brians on the same post!

 “I appreciate your emails and helpful tips.
 Everything on my end is a work in progress and will be for several months.
 Here is what I have to share at this point so far….

 ….Use the “extra” vinyl slats from plantation style mini-blinds after you have trimmed the blinds to custom fit your windows at home.
 Some uses are: Supports for hillsides, mountains, tunnels, embankments, bulkheads.
 Also used for roofing on buildings, roadway bases, and for making sliding doors on garages, cattle gates, billboard signs, etc…..